ssenmosip/mosip-temp-documentation/ID-Authentication-APIs.md

 ```

 ## 2. eKYC
-This service details KYC Auth Request to be used by TSPs to authenticate an Individual, and retrieve Individual's KYC details as response.
-Below are various authentication types supported by KYC Auth -
+This service details authentication (eKYC auth) that can be used by Partners to authenticate an Individual and send Individual's KYC details as response.
+Below are various authentication types supported by eKYC Auth -
-1. OTP based - TOTP
+1. OTP Auth - Time-based OTP (TOTP)
-2. Pin based - Static Pin
+2. Pin Auth - Static Pin
-3. Bio based - Fingerprint, IRIS and Face
+3. Bio Auth - Fingerprint, IRIS and Face

 ### Resource URL
 ### `POST identity/kyc/v1.0/<MISP-LK>`